aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/animation/_index.md

 ## Common Use Cases & Benefits
 - **Game prototyping:** Quickly animate characters or objects without a full game engine.
-- **Product visualization:** Rotate and zoom products for interactive marketing material.
+- **Product visualization:** Rotate and zoom products for interactive marketing material, a perfect fit for **product visualization 3d animation** scenarios.
 - **Educational simulations:** Demonstrate mechanical movements or scientific phenomena.

+## Export animated scene fbx
+When you need to share your work with other tools or clients, Aspose.3D lets you **export animated scene fbx** effortlessly.
+This capability is especially valuable for pipelines that rely on FBX for downstream rendering or for integrating animations into game engines.

 ## Frequently Asked Questions